EduKits/ardublockly/README.md

-# Ardublockly
+# Codeables Studio
-Ardublockly is a visual programming editor for Arduino.
-It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.
+Codeables Studio is a cool new visual programming editor for Arduino.
+It uses the smarts from Google's [Blockly][1] with great design and features from [EduKits][2] to create a platform that's both fun and easy to use.

+Edit on-the-go with our online app at [codeables.io][3] or download our Windows (coming soon) or Mac apps.

 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].

 This is all packaged in a self contained executable desktop application for Windows, Mac OS X, and Linux.

-![Ardublockly desktop program screenshot][desktop_screeshot]
+![Codeables Studio desktop program screenshot][desktop_screeshot]

 ## Features
-* Generates Arduino code with visual drag-and-drop blocks
+* Create programs using visual drag-and-drop blocks
-* Uploads the code to an Arduino Board
-* Useful "code block warnings"
-* Compatible with a wide range of official Arduino Boards
+* Compatible with a growing number of parts, sensors and kits
+* Has useful "code block warnings"
+* Free classroom projects & resources for schools (coming soon)
+* Simple for beginners yet powerful for more advanced users
-* Works on Windows / Linux / Mac OS X
+* Works on Windows / Mac OS / iPad (Online Editor)

 Ardublockly is still under development and a few features are not yet implemented.
 A to-do list can be found in the [TODO.md][3] file.